therealechan/tv-magic-noise/README.md

 - Includes TV scan lines, flickering, and vignette for an authentic look
 - Layered design: noise in the background with the room image on top
 - Responsive design that works on different screen sizes
+- Mobile-friendly with touch optimizations and performance enhancements
 - SEO optimized with proper meta tags and semantic HTML

 ## Important Note About the Image